Brazil–India relations: Contemporary era

 In 2009, Brazil approved the sale of 100 MAR-1 anti-radiation missiles to Pakistan despite India's pressure on Brazil not to do so.
-Brazil's Defense Minister Nelson Jobim called these missiles "very effective ways to monitor" areas flown by war planes, and said the deal with Pakistan was worth 85 million euros (167.6 million dollars).

-He dismissed protests by India.
-"Brazil negotiates with Pakistan, not with terrorists," Mr Jobim said.
+Brazil's Defense Minister Nelson Jobim called these missiles "very effective ways to monitor" areas flown by war planes, and said the deal with Pakistan was worth 85 million euros (167.6 million dollars).He dismissed protests by India.
+"Brazil negotiates with Pakistan, not with Pakistan terrorists," Mr Jobim said.
 "To cancel this deal would be to attribute terrorist activities to the Pakistani Government."